Alternate Spellings of Given Name: Jairus, Jarius, Jeremiah, Jerry. Alternate Spellings of Surname: Barnhard, Bernhard, Bernhardt

 Jarius Bernhard sic], machinist in the Allentown machine works, was painfully injured yesterday while assisting to lift an iron plate weighing nearly 400 pounds, which fell on his left foot.

 Fortunately, he eventually recovered enough to be able to return to work.
-Employed as a machinist with an iron foundry in 1900, according to the federal census taker who arrived that year at his home at 30 South Fourth Street, he continued to reside in Allentown’s 2nd Ward with his wife Elizabeth.
-Also living with them was their unmarried, 30-year-old daughter, Ella.
+Employed as a machinist with an iron foundry in 1900, according to the federal census taker who arrived that year at his home at 30 South Fourth Street, he continued to reside in Allentown’s Second Ward with his wife Elizabeth.
+Also living with them was their unmarried, thirty-year-old daughter, Ella.
 Sometime around 1902, Ella then wed Samuel Clemmer (1867-1919); soon after, the young couple welcomed the birth of daughter Helen.

-During the Summer of 1917, a family reunion ensued when Jairus Bernhard’s son and daughter-in-law returned briefly to Allentown.
+During the summer of 1917, a family reunion ensued when Jairus Bernhard’s son and daughter-in-law returned briefly to Allentown.
 According to the 21 August 1917 edition of The Allentown Leader:

 Rev. George R. Bernhard and wife, formerly of Allentown, now of Harvey’s, Greene County, Pa., are visiting at the home of his parents, Mr. and Mrs. Jairus Bernhard, and are also being entertained in the home of Mr. and Mrs. M. A. Reinsmith, Hamilton Crest, Hamilton Park.
 Rev. Mr. Bernhard is pastor of the Presbyterian Churches of Graysville and Deerlick, Pa.

-A year later, Jairus Bernhard’s Civil War Pension rate was increased yet again – this time to $40 per month on 10 June 1918 – a clear indication that his health was declining.
+A year later, Jairus Bernhard’s Civil War Pension rate was increased yet again — this time to forty dollars per month on 10 June 1918 — a clear indication that his health was declining.
 His son-in-law’s health was also evidently declining because he passed away less than a year later.
 Following his death on 6 March 1919, Samuel Clemmer was laid to rest at Allentown’s Greenwood Cemetery.

-On 1 May 1920, Jairus Bernhard’s Civil War Pension was increased again – to $50 per month.
+On 1 May 1920, Jairus Bernhard’s Civil War Pension was increased again — to fifty dollars per month.
 Still employed as a machinist by the time of that year’s federal census, he continued to reside with his wife at the home of their now-widowed daughter Ella (Bernhard) Clemmer and her daughter Helen, who was employed as a stenographer at Allentown’s City Hall.
-Two years later, his sister Alice L. (Bernhard) Kline died in Emmaus on 29 April 1922, and was laid to rest at the same cemetery where their father had been buried – Jerusalem Western Salisbury Church Cemetery.
+Two years later, his sister Alice L. (Bernhard) Kline died in Emmaus on 29 April 1922, and was laid to rest at the same cemetery where their father had been buried — Jerusalem Western Salisbury Church Cemetery.
 She had wed and been widowed by Henry F. Kline (1828-1911).

 Before the decade was out, Jairus Bernhard was also a widower.
 After his wife Elizabeth M. Bernhard passed away in Allentown in 1927, she was laid to rest at Allentown’s Greenwood Cemetery.